 (b) passes in the Secondary Education Certificate Examination in six subjects, including: Maltese, English Language, Mathematics and either Biology or Health and Social Care, together with a pass at Advanced Level in any other subject or

-(c) from October 2021 onwards, the MCAST-BTEC Extended Diploma in Health and Social Care (Health Studies) or the MCAST Advanced Diploma in Health Sciences, or equivalent.
+(c) the MCAST-BTEC Extended Diploma in Health and Social Care (Health Studies) or the MCAST Advanced Diploma in Health Sciences, or equivalent.

 Applicants are further required to be aged not less than 18 years within three months following the date on which the Preparatory Course commences.